-2. Confirm that the node is successfully demoted from the output of cluster demote:
+2. Confirm that the output of the cluster demote command indicates that the node is successfully demoted.
+For example:

 '''

 node:

 id: <id_string>

 ip: xx.xx.xx

 mode: standalone

 '''

 - 3. Reboot this node. - 4.
 Demote the Active node by running the following command: